hauntingly beautiful

 "So?
 Let them stare." he smiled.

-I bit down on my tongue to avoid a grin spreading across my
+I bit down on my tongue to avoid a grin spreading across my face.

-I didn't reply, as Hunter's hand slowly caressed my
+I didn't reply, as Hunter's hand slowly caressed my face.

-I was unable to move, as his warm hand burned agaisnt my
+I was unable to move, as his warm hand burned agaisnt my skin.

-"I'll see you tomorrow morning." he finally said,
+"I'll see you tomorrow morning." he finally said, dropping his hand.

 I nodded slowly, as I narrowed my eyes at him boldly.